Hal609/BevyPhysicsSim/ReadMe.md

 ### Features

-- Near real-time ray tracing rendering.
-- Support for multiple light sources.
-- Scenes can be modified using external text files.
-- Implementation of shadows, reflections, and specular highlights.
-- Cross-platform compatibility with SDL2.
+- Interactive ball simulation.
+- Simple 3D physics.

 ## Dependencies

-To build and run the Raytrace Renderer, you need the following dependencies:
+To build the app, you need the following dependencies:

 - Rust compilier (cargo)